-52. The sequence of main groups in the IPC is not generally standardised.
+52. The sequence of main groups of a subclass in the IPC is not generally standardised.
 In order to provide additional aid for the classification procedure, an alternative presentation following a standardised sequence of main groups in IPC subclasses has been included in the electronic layer.
 This standardised sequence follows the principle of proceeding from more complex to less complex subject matter and from specialised to non-specialised subject matter of the subclass.
 This standardised sequence is available through hyperlinks from the respective subclasses.
-This allows, in the electronic version of the Classification, display of main groups in the numerical order currently present in the IPC or in the standardised sequence, at the choice of the user.
+This allows, In the electronic version of the Classification, display of main groups are displayed either in the numerical order currently present in the IPC or in the standardised sequence, at the choice of the user.